 “The tech unemployment rate is also an indication that many of the layoffs occurring at the tech sector level are non-technical workers, such as sales, marketing, or related business support positions.”

-Outside of the “Big Tech” companies, tech in the U.S. is still thriving: in January 2023, the sector entered its 26th straight month of growth.
-With all of the headlines around the tech layoffs, viewing this recent period in the context of the massive hiring growth of the past three years helps.
+Outside of the “Big Tech” companies, tech in the U.S. is still thriving: in January 2023, it entered its 26th straight month of growth, which only slowed slightly throughout the year, as you can see.

 As you can see, the vast majority of those 97 million roles are not jobs in tech companies, but tech jobs.
 Let’s examine the important difference between the two.